-All rights reserved for changes during the semester due to e.g. illness, cancellations etc.
+^{} All rights reserved for changes during the semester due to e.g. illness, cancellations etc.

-Prerequisite for enrolment for the exam requires active participation and approval of presentation during the course, meaning that each student should participate in the following three obligatory activities: 1) prepare and facilitate a presentation including a written assignment, facilitate a discussion session, and facilitate a journal club session.

-The exam will be an oral exam, where the students in groups give a presentation including uploading an assignment based on a freely chosen topic.
-The students will furthermore facilitate a discussion session based on another groups presentation, uploaded material and assignment.
+The prerequisite for enrollment in the exam requires active participation and approval of a presentation during the course.
+This means that each student must participate in the following three obligatory activities: 1) prepare and facilitate a presentation that includes a written assignment, facilitate a discussion session, and participate in a journal club session.
+The exam will be an oral presentation, where students, in groups, will give a presentation and upload an assignment based on a freely chosen topic.
+The students will furthermore facilitate a discussion session based on another group's presentation, uploaded material, and assignment.
 The exam will be a group exam where all students are present at once and are expected to listen to each other's presentations.
 The students are therefore also expected to be present during the entire exam.